 COVID-19 Saliva Testing

-During the COVID-19 pandemic, all students, faculty and staff who currently learn, live, work or train on the UIS campus—including UIC and UI System individuals—must participate in weekly COVID-19 testing.
+During the COVID-19 pandemic, all students, faculty and staff who currently learn, live, work or train on the UIS campus—including UIC and UI System individuals—must participate in weekly COVID-19 testing (once or twice per week, depending on frequency on campus).
 Students, faculty and staff who are learning or working remotely and are not otherwise scheduled to be on campus do not need to participate in weekly testing.
 However, any student, faculty or staff learning or working remotely who needs to visit campus for any reason must report to the testing site when they come to campus, at least once per week.

 The free saliva-based testing is for non-symptomatic individuals who have not had a known exposure to COVID-19.
 Anyone who is isolating or quarantining should not visit the UIS testing site.